(sponsored by the Courts & Public Safety Committee)

 Section 7: RUNNING AT-LARGE:

-B. Each owner shall have on his, her or its dog a collar or harness to which is securely fastened a metal plate or tag on which is legibly and permanently inscribed the name, address and/or phone number of its owner.
+- Each owner shall have on their dog a collar or harness to which is securely fastened a metal plate or tag on which is legibly and permanently inscribed the name, address and/or phone number of its owner.

 Section 8: INTERFERENCE: